gitika-bose/Mentr/README.md

 https://github.com/gitika-bose/Mentr

 Tag (for proj-iter1): v1.0
+Tag (for proj-iter2): v2.0

 ## Summary

 SaaS Product Features
-* Welcome page with "sign up" and "sign in" visible to public
+* Dynamic homepage with "sign up" and "sign in" visible to public
-* The SaaS product contains a sign up and sign in page, allowing mentors and mentees to make an account.
+* SaaS product contains a sign up and sign in page, allowing mentors and mentees to make an account
 * SaaS product sign up ensures that users are unique
-* Each mentor/mentee has a profile with their personal information (eg. username) viewable only to themselves.
+* Each mentor/mentee has a profile with their personal information (eg. username) viewable only to themselves
+* Users can become a mentor and edit or delete their mentor profile
+* Users can search for mentors in the catalog, and click on mentor profiles for more information
+* Users can request or cancel a session with a mentor, and receive confirmation emails
+* Users can keep track of mentor request/cancellation history via the sessions page
 * Users can edit their username, email, or password as needed
 * Users can delete their accounts